 Seek the Professional Legal Counsel of a Resourceful Killeen Family Law Attorney Today

 The division of marital property upon divorce can become quite a contentious issue.
-However, Brett Pritchard, at The Law Office of Brett H. Pritchard in Killeen, Texas, is an experienced family law attorney who is dedicated to protecting his clients' financial rights.
-You and your case are important, so please do not hesitate to contact us at 254-501-4040 to learn how we can help today.
+However, Brett Pritchard, at the Law Office of Brett H. Pritchard in Killeen, Texas, is an experienced family law attorney who is dedicated to protecting his clients' financial rights.
+You and your case are important, so please do not hesitate to contact us online or call us at (254) 781-4222 to learn how we can help today.